 In case, common ranks are given to repeated items, the common rank is the average of the ranks which these items would have assumed if they were slightly different from each other and the next item will get the rank next to the rank already assumed.
-The adjustment or correction is made in the rank correlation formula.
-In the formula we add factor $\frac{m(m^2 - 1)}{12}$ to $\sum d^2$, wherem is the number of times an item is repeated.
-This correction factor is to be added to each repeated value in both X-series and Y- series.
+The adjustment or correction is

-- $-1 \leq \rho \leq 1$ - Regression analysis is a mathematical measure of the average relationship between two or more variables in terms of the original units of the data. - The variable whose value is influenced or is to be predicted is called dependent variable and the variable, which influences the values or is used for the prediction is called independent variable.
+- -1 ≤ρ≤ 1 - Regression analysis is a mathematical measure of the average relationship between two or more variables in terms of the original units of the data. - The variable whose value is influenced or is to be predicted is called dependent variable and the variable, which influences the values or is used for the prediction is called independent variable.
 Independent variable is also known as regressor or predictor or explanatory variable while the dependent variable is also known as regressed or explained variable. - If the variables in bivariate distributions are related we will find that the points in the scatter diagram will cluster round some curve called the "curve of regression".
-If the curve is a straight line, it is called line of regression and there is said to be linear Regression between thevariables, otherwise the regression is said to be curvilinear.
-The line of regression is line of best fit and is obtained by principle of least squares. - In the bivariate distribution (x_i,y_i); i = 1,2,...,n Y is dependent variable and X is independent variable.
+If the curve is a straight line, it is called line of regression and there is said to be linear Regression between the variables, otherwise the regression is said to be curvilinear.
+The line of regression is line of best fit and is obtained by principle of least squares. - In the bivariate distribution (x_i,y_i); i = 1,2,..., Y is dependent variable and X is independent variable.
 The line of regression Y on X is Y = a + b X.

-i.e. $$Y - \overline{y} = r \frac{\sigma_Y}{\sigma_X} (X - \overline{x})$$ i.e., X- $$\overline{x} = r \frac{\sigma_x}{\sigma_y} (Y - \overline{y})$$
+i.e. $$Y - \bar{y} = r \frac{\sigma_Y}{\sigma_X} (X - \bar{x})$$ i.e., X- $$\overline{x} = r \frac{\sigma_X}{\sigma_Y} (Y - \overline{y})$$